hazreemahmood/card-distribution/README.md

 - access the site using the url given after "php artisan serve"

 ## First Task
+Programming Test to create card distribution.

-It takes about 1 and half day to finish it.
+It takes me about 1 and half day to finish it.

 ## Second Task
 SQL Script, This task i'm not sure how to help with this but I tried my best to give suggestion and help.
 It took me about 30 min - 1 hour to write a suggestion.